PhilMele/M3Project/README.md

 # M3Project

 TODO:

-Set debug to false when in production add email system when application is rejected or approved or submitted IN Login form CSRF token message in browser console : ask Gareth. remove uncommented stuff (grants-available)
+IN Login form CSRF token message in browser console : ask Gareth. remove uncommented stuff (grants-available)
 Say that in addgrant and other models where therei s interger, the value is capped to -2,147,483,648 to 2,147,483,647.
 Adding superior numbers would cause a `400` error.
 To avoid getting the error, I added some javascript at the bottom of the page that checks and disbale submit button if the value is higher than it should.